Personal PhD Project: Imperial Sons-in-law in the Mongol Empire (13th -14th centuries)

 2014 - Present: PhD Student.
 Topic of the dissertation: "Imperial Sons-in-law in the Mongol Empire (13th-14th centuries)" (Department of Asian Studies, The Hebrew University of Jerusalem).

 2010 – 2013: MA Degree in Islamic and Middle Eastern Studies.
 Academic curator – Prof. Michal Biran.
 Title of the MA thesis: “Eurasian Migrations and Nomadic Identity: The Oirat Tribe in the 13th-14th Centuries”.
 Graduated with Honors.

 2011 - 2012: A year of Chinese language study in the Beijing Language and Culture University 北京语言大学 (sponsored by the CRC – Chinese Research Council – of the People Republic of China).

 2007 - 2010: BA Degree in Islamic and Middle Eastern Studies and Eastern Asia Studies, Chinese Department (The Hebrew University of Jerusalem).
 Graduated with Honors.

-"New Light on Early Mongol Islamization: The Case of Arghun Aqa’s Family," forthcoming in the Journal of Royal Asiatic Society (2017).
+"New Light on Early Mongol Islamization: The Case of Arghun Aqa’s Family," forthcoming in the Journal of Royal Asiatic Society (2017, in press).